Roland DGA: MDX Series SRP Mills

 About Roland DGA:

-span style="font-size: 11pt; line-height: 115%; ont-family: Arial, sans-serif;">Roland DGA Corporation serves North and South America as the marketing, sales and distribution arm for Roland DG Corporation.
+Roland DGA Corporation serves North and South America as the marketing, sales and distribution arm for Roland DGA Corporation.
 Founded in 1981 and listed on the Tokyo Stock Exchange, Roland DG of Hamamatsu, Japan is a worldwide leader in wide-format inkjet printers for the sign, apparel, textile, packaging and vehicle graphics markets; engravers for awards, personalization and ADA signage; photo impact printers for direct part marking; and 3D printers and CNC milling machines for rapid prototyping, part manufacturing and the medical and dental CAD/CAM industries.

-span style="font-size: 11pt; line-height: 115%; ont-family: Arial, sans-serif;">Roland recently introduced its most advanced MDX benchtop mill to date – the MDX-50.
+Roland recently introduced its most advanced MDX benchtop mill to date -- the MDX-50.
 Designed for precise automated milling and unmatched ease of use, the MDX-50 is an ideal solution for short-runs and prototype production.
 With its expanded machining area, increased operating speeds and 5-station Automatic Tool Changer (ATC), this next-generation device takes desktop milling to a whole new level.

-span style="font-size: 11pt; line-height: 115%; ont-family: Arial, sans-serif;">In addition to the new MDX-50, Roland offers a complete line of advanced milling machines for a wide variety of applications, ranging from subtractive rapid prototyping, rapid manufacturing, hobby, craft and jewelry making, to precision medical and dental prosthetics.
-Roland benchtop MDX series milling machines enable engineers and designers to produce highly accurate, functional parts and snap-fit prototypes quickly and cost-effectively using a range of materials and software.
+In addition to the new MDX-50, Roland offers a complete line of advanced milling machines for a wide variety of applications, ranging from subtractive rapid prototyping, rapid manufacturing, hobby, craft and jewelry making, to precision medical and dental prosthetics.
+Roland benchtop MDX series milling machines enable engineers and designers to produce highly accurate functional parts and snap-fit prototypes quickly and cost effectively using a range of materials and software.

 The Roland MDX-40 SRP™ System can mill a wide range of low cost, non-proprietary materials including ABS, Delrin, nylon, and tooling board.
 This lets engineers create functional prototypes to test how well products will actually work.
 Handled by market focus groups, these prototypes must perform like the final manufactured product and survive a barrage of physical tests, including thermal and structural trials.
 With its 4th rotary axis, the MDX-40 performs both unattended two- and four-sided milling.
 When one side is completed, the part is automatically rotated until all four sides have been milled.
 This saves engineers the time and reduces errors associated with rotating objects by hand.
 MDX-40 work volume is 12" x 12" x 4.12".